jackstan/parks-advisor/README.md

 Ingests:

-NPS articles for conditions / safety / background
+NPS articles for conditions, safety, and background

-NPS Things To Do for activity and hike descriptions
+NPS Things To Do content for activity and hike descriptions

 Stores chunks in a local Chroma vector DB